Muslim Aid

-Muslim Aid is a UK based Islamic International Non-Governmental Organization (INGO).
-The international humanitarian charity has relief and development programmes in countries across Africa, Asia, and Europe.
-It is the second oldest Muslim charity in the UK and celebrated its 35th anniversary in 2020.
-The charity works to support and empower people suffering the effects of poverty, war, and natural disaster through both emergency relief and sustainable programmes designed to provide long-term support and independent futures to the most vulnerable communities around the world.
+Muslim Aid is a UK faith based International Non-Governmental Organization.
+It acts as an international humanitarian charity with relief and development programmes in countries across Africa, Asia, and Europe.
+The charity works to support people suffering the effects of poverty, war, and natural disaster through both emergency relief and sustainable programmes designed to provide long-term support and independent futures to the most vulnerable communities around the world.

 The charity is a long standing member of a number of umbrella organisations including BOND, NCVO and is one of the founding members of the Muslim Charities Forum.
-Traditionally supported by its local communities, it has established partnerships with major institutional funders around the world including the UN World Food Programme (WFP), The UN Refugee Agency, DFID, European Commission (ECHO) and others.
-It is the UK's second oldest Muslim charity.
+Traditionally supported by its local communities, it has established partnerships with major institutional funders around the world including the UN World Food Programme (WFP), The UN Refugee Agency, DFID (now FCDO), European Commission (ECHO) and others.

 History and beginnings

-It was first established in 1985, in response to the 1983–85 famine in Ethiopia, by 23 organisations based in Britain.
+Muslim Aid was founded in 1985, in response to the 1983–85 famine in Ethiopia, by 23 organisations based in Britain.
 It was initially led by a committee including Cat Stevens and members from the Muslim Council of Britain.
 Stevens served as chairman until his resignation in 1996.
 Suhaib Hasan became the next chairman.
 Mahmood al-Hassan became executive director in 1993.
 From 1995, Iqbal Sacranie was a trustee.
 The following year, conflicts in Afghanistan and Palestine and floods in Bangladesh saw Muslim Aid expand its emergency relief operations.
-Over the past 25 years Muslim Aid has grown from a small office in London to an international UK NGO, providing relief and development programmes in over 70 countries across the globe.

 By 1989 Muslim Aid's operations had expanded considerably and over £1 million of emergency aid had been distributed throughout Africa, Asia and Europe.
 As the charity grew, the scope of its work expanded.
-Muslim aid is a matrix organisational structure.

 Whilst continuing to carry on its commitment to emergency relief work Muslim Aid also began to implement long-term development programmes.
-Today, water, healthcare, shelter and construction programs.

-Muslim Aid believes that in order to really help people, the causes, not just the symptoms of poverty must be addressed.
-By 1994 long-term development projects accounted for almost 50% of Muslim Aid's relief activity.
-As well as helping people overcome crisis' Muslim Aid provides skills and resources to assist people to move forward to a better life.
-Muslim Aid works closely with the communities to deliver its programmes and remains committed to working in collaboration with all its beneficiaries to ensure that the solutions are not imposed from the outside.
-All solutions are culturally sensitive, practical and owned by the beneficiaries.